Herman Herst Jr.: Philatelic leadership

 Herst's literary work in the field of philately helped introduce newcomers to the hobby; at the same time, his literature delved into the history of philately, which proved interesting to both the newcomer and the advanced collector of stamps.

 He participated in philatelic events, such as auctions, issued his own local stamps showing his German Shepherd Alfie (based on an obscure 1862 law), and gave speeches on philatelic subjects.

 Family

-He is survived by his second wife Ida, and two children: Kenneth of Springfield, Virginia, and Patricia Held of Centreville, Virginia.
+He was married to Ingeborg Ursula Adam, who died in 1954, and later to Ida Busch.
+He was survived by his second wife Ida, and two children: Kenneth of Springfield, Virginia, and Patricia Held of Centreville, Virginia.
 He had two stepchildren: Gary K. Busch of London and Gail C. Busch of Manhattan.
 He left behind six grandchildren and four great-grandchildren.